abbychau/multiqueue2/Readme.md

 2. Busy Spin
 3. Condvar blocking

 `2` is the fastest but it will take up 100% cpu.
-The default setting of MultiQueue2 including `_fut` channels are using Condvar blocks, this will pay about 20ns overhead.
-However, practically, it would not be the bottleneck of the application.
+The default setting of MultiQueue2 including `_fut` channels is a mix of them.
+Practically, it would not be the bottleneck of the application.
 One use case that could be better to change to `2` would be audio and video conversion.

+Usage: `futures_multiqueue_with(`capacity`,`try_spins`,`yield_spins`)`
+`capacity` is the maximum item to be allowed in queue; when it is full, `Err(Full{...})` will be emitted `try_spins` is a performant, low latency blocking wait for lightweight conflict solving, lower this number when your CPU usage is .
+`yield_spins` is still busy but slowered by `yield()`, this number can be small.
+`futures_multiqueue_with(1000,0,0)` is possible, which  will turn this hybrid-lock into a kernal lock.
+Feel free to test different setting that matches your system.

 All dependencies are upgraded and all warnings are fixed and upgraded to 2018.